Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/activities.md

 8. Create the backend communication
     * Set up an API for the site to fetch user information from the SQLite database and Canvas API.

+9. Setup SQLite database
+    *

-9. Implement Canvas' authorization and authentication of Virtual Pet Study Buddy through the OAuth2 process.
+10. Implement Canvas' authorization and authentication of Virtual Pet Study Buddy through the OAuth2 process.
     * Users who want to integrate Canvas will be prompted to allow the site access to their Canvas information.
     * Users’ completion of assignments and their grades from Canvas will be shown on the site and have an impact on their pets.

-10. Host the site using a cloud service provider
+11. Host the site using a cloud service provider
     * The site will run on a Linux server.

-11. Containerize the site
+12. Containerize the site
     * Use containers to run the site’s backend and frontend.